Archanam5282/Movie-Recommendation-by-Collaborative-Filtering-for-Netflix-Data/README.md

 4) Netflix_problem3b - Checking if the approach works when my own preferences of movies are given as input

+Note : The data for the above 4 codes is not provided in the repository.
+Data can be found thorugh lot of online sources

 5) Netflix_problem3c - Implemented the same approach on Amazon Product Data downloaded from https://nijianmo.github.io/amazon/index.html